 Instrument-Assisted Soft Tissue Mobilization (IASTM)

-IASTM involves using a range of tools to enable clinicians to efficiently locate and treat individuals diagnosed with soft-tissue dysfunction.
+Muscle Scraping (or IASTM) involves using a range of tools to enable clinicians to efficiently locate and treat individuals diagnosed with soft-tissue dysfunction.
 Typically a tapered edge stainless steel instrument is utilized.
-The Graston® Technique is one popular example of IASTM that is widely known.
+The Graston® Technique is one popular example of IASTM that is widely known, and NNC’s Dr. Welch is trained in the Graston® Technique.

 What Is a Soft-Tissue Injury?